-A simple definition of strabismus-strabismus is misalignment of the eyes.
+A simple definition of strabismus-strabismus is a misalignment of the eyes.

 It is commonly called “crossed eyes” and affects five to 15 million people in the United States alone.

-It includes any type of misalignment, such as one eye pointing in, out, up, or down rather than in the same direction as the other eye.
+It includes misalignment, such as one eye pointing in, out, up, or down rather than in the same direction as the other eye.

 Fortunately, many cases of strabismus can be improved with treatment.
-The goal of treatment is to help minimize vision problems.
-By getting treatment for strabismus and taking steps of your own to care for your vision, you can help resolve or improve the condition.
+The goal of therapy is to help minimize vision problems.
+By getting treatment for strabismus and taking steps to care for your vision, you can help resolve or improve the condition.

 What is strabismus?

 Strabismus is a condition that causes the eyes to look in different directions.
 It happens when the muscles that control one of the eyes do not keep it aligned correctly with the other.
 This can result in double vision.
 Strabismus can coexist with other eye problems, such as: